capactio/capact/docs/proposal/20201209-action-rollback.md

   **Example**

-    1. User runs Action `cap.interface.postgresql.install`, which installs PostgreSQL.
+    1. User runs `cap.interface.postgresql.install` Action, which installs PostgreSQL.
     1. Engine picks Implementation that installs PostgreSQL via Helm chart.
 PostgreSQL is installed on the cluster.
     1. User runs rollback for given Action.
     1. Engine has to use dedicated rollback Action for PostgreSQL installation, which has been installed via Helm chart.
        Engine cannot use rollback for different Implementation, e.g. `cap.implementation.gcp.cloudsql.postgresql.install`.

-- Rollback should take an input TypeInstance and process all the TypeInstance dependency subtree, to delete unused dependencies.
+- Rollback for application installation should take a TypeInstance as an input and delete it along with all its dependencies, which are not used by other TypeInstances.

-- A given TypeInstance cannot be removed, if it is a dependency for other TypeInstances (it has ancestors).
+- A given TypeInstance cannot be removed, if it has ancestors.
+In other words, if it is a dependency for other TypeInstances.

-- TypeInstance `typeRef` cannot be updated keeping the same TypeInstance ID.
+- TypeInstance `typeRef` cannot be updated preserving the same TypeInstance ID.
 In order to "upgrade" referenced Type for a given TypeInstance, Content Creator or User has to create new TypeInstance.

 ## Proposal

 ### Triggering rollback action

+> **NOTE**: This paragraph is based on "delete" rollback strategy.
+To see how it behaves during TypeInstance downgrade, see the [Example E2E flows](#example-e2e-flows) paragraph.
+>
 The rollback action is always triggered by User.
 User triggers it in the following way:

-> **NOTE**: This paragraph is based on "delete" rollback strategy.
-To see how it behaves during TypeInstance downgrade, see the [Example E2E flows](#example-e2e-flows) paragraph.

 #### High-level scenario

 1. User navigates to the TypeInstance tree view.
 1. User selects a given TypeInstance.

     - If the TypeInstance is not `standalone`, the "Delete" button is disabled.
     - If the TypeInstance is a dependency for at least one different TypeInstance, the "Delete" button is disabled.

 1. User clicks the "Delete" button for a given TypeInstance.
 1. A new Rollback Action workflow is created.
 1. Engine renders complete Rollback workflow.